Zeynep Korkmaz: Career

+Personal life and death

+Korkmaz married Mehmet Korkmaz, who died in 1984.
+She had two children.
+Korkmaz turned 100 in July 2021, and died on 6 February 2025, at the age of 103.

 Membership

-Korkmaz is a member of the Turkish Culture Research Institute; Permanent International Altaistic Conference (PIAC); Ottoman-Pre-Ottoman Research Committee; Societas Uralo-Altaica; İLESAM (Professional Union of Turkish Science and Literature Academicians, Ankara).
+Korkmaz was a member of the Turkish Culture Research Institute; Permanent International Altaistic Conference (PIAC); Ottoman-Pre-Ottoman Research Committee; Societas Uralo-Altaica; İLESAM (Professional Union of Turkish Science and Literature Academicians, Ankara).

 Works

-Korkmaz has 16 books and more than 250 articles about the Turkish language.
+Korkmaz wrote 16 books and more than 250 articles about the Turkish language.
 Some of her books are given below: